arvidn/libtorrent/branches/RC_0_14/docs/manual.rst

 	will be used.
 This is the recommended, and default mode.

 storage_mode_allocate
-	All pieces will be allocated, zeroes will be written to the files, before the data is downloaded and written to the file.
-This might be useful for filesystems that don't support sparse files.
+	Same as ``storage_mode_sparse`` except that files will be ftruncated on startup (SetEndOfFile() on windows).
+For filesystem that supports sparse files, this is in all practical aspects identical to sparse mode.
+For filesystems that don't, it will allocate the data for the files.
+The mac filesystem HFS+ doesn't support sparse files, it will allocate the files with zeroes.

 storage_mode_compact
 	The storage will grow as more pieces are downloaded, and pieces